GustavoHCruz/Pipeline/README.md

-Implementação de um simulador de Pipeline em Python.
+Implementation of a simple Pipeline simulator in Python.